‘Boss Baby,’ ‘Beauty’ outshine ‘Smurfs 3’ at box office

 “There are a lot of box-office heavyweights looming on the horizon,” Dergarabedian said.

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to comScore.
+Where available, the latest international numbers for Friday through Sunday also are included.
 Final domestic figures will be released Monday.

 10.”The Case for Christ,” $3.9 million.